BradleyCodeU/bradleycodeu.github.io/_apcsa/ch1introduction/ch1review1.md

 Complete the following review exercises.
 Write your answers in the Canvas assignment text box.

-  -  1: Which parts of a computer can store program code?
-Which can store user data?
+  -  1: Which parts of a computer can store program code and user data?
   -  2: Which parts of a computer serve to give information to the user?
-Which parts take user input?
+  -  3: Which parts of a computer take user input?
-  -  3: Explain two benefits of using Java over machine code.
+  -  4: Explain two benefits of using Java over machine code.
-  -  4: What does this program print?
+  -  5: What does this program print?

      ```
      public class Test